-The recently-enacted Patient Protection and Affordable Care Act (the "Patient Act") as well as other healthcare reform legislation being contemplated by Congress and certain state legislatures may have a significant impact on our business.
-While we are currently evaluating the effects of the Patient Act on our business, the impact on the health care industry is extensive and includes, among other things, having the federal government assume a larger role in the health care system, expanding healthcare coverage of United States citizens and mandating basic healthcare benefits.
-In addition, any health care reforms enacted in the future may, like the Patient Act, be phased in over a number of years but, if enacted, could reduce our revenues, increase our costs, or require us to revise the ways in which we conduct business or put us at risk for loss of business.
-In addition, our results of operations, our financial position and cash flows could be materially adversely affected by changes under the Patient Act and change under any federal or state legislation adopted in the future.
+The recently-enacted amended Patient Protection and Affordable Care Act (the "Patient Act") as well as other healthcare reform may have a significant impact on our business.
+The impact of the Patient Act on the health care industry is extensive and includes, among other things, the federal government assuming a larger role in the health care system, expanding healthcare coverage of United States citizens and mandating basic healthcare benefits.
+In addition, any health care reforms enacted in the future may, like the Patient Act, be phased in over a number of years but, if enacted, could reduce our revenue, increase our costs, or require us to revise the ways in which we conduct business or put us at risk for loss of business.
+In addition, our results of operations, financial position and cash flows could be materially adversely affected by changes under the Patient Act and changes under any federal or state legislation adopted in the future.